 Besides being more flavorful and fresh-tasting than farm-raised varieties, wild salmon has a lot of health benefits because it contains vitamin B12, taurine, selenium, omega-3 fatty acids, and vitamin D, and is high in protein.

-Bake Wild Salmon at Lower Temperature to Avoid Drying Out
+Bake at Lower Temperature to Avoid Drying Out

-Wild Salmon Keeps Well for 2-3 days in the Fridge
+Wild Salmon Keeps for 2-3 days in the Fridge

 Make a little extra wild salmon so that you can use it the next few days to top salads or add to homemade sushi rolls.
 Store in a covered glass container in the refrigerator so that it will stay fresh.
 As long as the fish has been salted, it should stay fresh for up to 2-3 days depending on the temperature of your refrigerator.
+Use glass containers so your leftovers stay extra cold.
 Just check the salmon before you use it to make sure it still smells fresh (should not have strong fishy smell).

 This recipe tops the wild salmon with sautéed garlic, rosemary, maple syrup, and sea salt.
 Get creative and use different toppings the next time you make salmon.